 Team USA captain Steve Stricker tells fans not to ‘cross the line’ at Ryder Cup

+Ryder Cup: Team USA captain Steve Stricker tells American fans not to ‘cross the line’

 Captain Steve Stricker has called for his side’s fans not to “cross the line” as the United States bid to regain the Ryder Cup.